 Mix the wet ingredients:

-Add the sugar, egg and salt to the milk and yeast.
+Add the sugar, egg, and butter to the milk and yeast.
 Set the mixer on medium for a few seconds to combine.

 Add in the flour:

-Pour in the flour, and slowly work the mixer up to medium speed.
+Add in the flour and salt, and slowly work the mixer up to medium speed.
 Knead until everything combines, forming a dough.

 Knead the dough: